pratik943/chrome-offline-game/README.md

 ## License

 This miniapp is provided for educational purposes.
 You are free to modify and use it in your own projects.
-This repository is not affiliated with Google or Farcaster.
+This repository is not affiliated with Google